waoai/etl9/README.md

 docker run -p 9123:9123 -v $(pwd)/etl9-config:config etl9
 ```

-* Simple Declarative Interface
+- Simple Declarative Interface
-* Automatically generated web-based documentation
+- Automatically generated web-based documentation
-* Input/Output Type Checking
+- Input/Output Type Checking
-* GUI for configuring pipelines & types
+- GUI for configuring pipelines & types
-* API for type-checking and running pipeline jobs
+- API for type-checking and running pipeline jobs
-* Hot reloading YAML or JSON configuration
+- Hot reloading YAML or JSON configuration
-* One docker run and you're ready to start building
+- One docker run and you're ready to start building
-* Easy visual debugging and inspection
+- Easy visual debugging, inspection and "pipeline breakpoints"
-* Progressive data input (partially completed stages)
+- Progressive data input (partially completed stages)
-* Built to scale for large workloads
+- Built to scale for large workloads

 ## Terminology

-* **endpoint**: A service endpoint, usually a URL
+- **endpoint**: A service endpoint, usually a URL
-* **stage**: A type of data transformation
+- **stage**: A type of data transformation
-* **stage function**: The function executed to progress a stage.
+- **stage function**: The function executed to progress a stage.
 Every stage function takes 2 arguments, the input and the state of the stage, and return 2 objects, one indicating the new state, and one indicating the output.
+- **pipeline**: Configuration of stages and connections to produce a desired output
+- **active pipeline, active stage**: A pipeline or stage that's running

 ## Principles

-* **Minimize side effects** Each stage function should not maintain state beyond what it returns and is input.
+- **Minimize side effects** Each stage function should not maintain state beyond what it returns and is input.
 State in other services should be avoided (but is often necessary, e.g. uploading to an s3 bucket).
-* **Keep payloads small** Don't store a lot of information e.g. files within the state of each stage.
+- **Keep payloads small** Don't store a lot of information e.g. files within the state of each stage.
-* **Return quickly** Stage functions should complete some progress then immediately return, rather than doing all the work available then returning.
+- **Return quickly** Stage functions should complete some progress then immediately return, rather than doing all the work available then returning.
 In some cases, this may create a lot of network overhead.
 If network overhead is an issue, complete as much work as possible in 10 seconds then return.

 ## Progressive Data